How to Sell on Vinted [2026]: 0% Seller Fees, Step-by-Step 2026

 Once you have 5+ positive reviews, your profile looks established and conversion rates improve noticeably.

 One of the most effective ways to increase sales is listing the same items on multiple platforms simultaneously.
 An item that does not sell on Vinted might fly off the shelf on Depop, eBay, or Facebook Marketplace.
+Sellers with handmade, vintage, or upcycled stock often add Etsy and Etsy-style marketplaces into the mix as well — see our guide to 9 Etsy alternatives for handmade sellers for a comparison of own-store and marketplace options that pair well with Vinted’s secondhand audience.
 The challenge is keeping inventory synchronised to avoid selling the same item twice — more on this in the multichannel section below.

 Shipping is one of the most common sources of confusion for new Vinted sellers.
 Here is how it works in practice.